Background pattern

 Initial dose:

 25 mg of Urapidil in 20 seconds.
-If a sufficient reduction in blood pressure is achieved at 2 minutes, your doctor will proceed to administer the maintenance dose.
+If a sufficient reduction in blood pressure occurs after 2 minutes, your doctor will proceed to administer the maintenance dose.

-If the reduction in blood pressure is not sufficient at 5 minutes, 25 mg of Urapidil will be administered again in 20 seconds, and if a sufficient reduction in blood pressure is achieved at 2 minutes, your doctor will proceed to administer the maintenance dose.
-If, on the other hand, the reduction in blood pressure is insufficient at 5 minutes, 50 mg of Urapidil will be administered in 20 seconds and the maintenance dose will be administered if a sufficient reduction in blood pressure is achieved at 2 minutes.
+If the reduction in blood pressure has not been sufficient after 5 minutes, 25 mg of Urapidil will be administered again in 20 seconds, and if the reduction in blood pressure is sufficient after 2 minutes, your doctor will proceed to administer the maintenance dose.
+If, on the other hand, the reduction in blood pressure is insufficient after 5 minutes, 50 mg of Urapidil will be administered in 20 seconds, and the maintenance dose will be administered if the reduction in blood pressure is sufficient after 2 minutes.

 Maintenance dose: